Loss of Habitat

 Offshore wind farms can power whole cities and are becoming more and more efficient.
 This technology frees space on land and supersedes extensive mining pits and damage to habitats.
 We should encourage governments and scientists to find ways of replacing palm oil which is used in many products from foodstuffs to car fuel.
 Palm oil is the main reason for deforestation in Indonesia.
 The Indonesian rain forests are one of two great rain forests left.
 The other is Amazon.
 The Guardian newspaper’s report in 2014 stated Indonesia lost 840,000 hectares of forest in 2012 compared to 460,000 hectares in Brazil, despite its forest being 25% the size of the Amazon rainforest.

-See Also: Speech on Natural Disasters
+See Also: Speech on Winter

 The World Wildlife Fund claims: A century ago, most of Borneo in Indonesia was covered in forest.
 But the region has lost, ‘over half of its forests, and a third of these have disappeared in just the last three decades.’